Image from Rudolf Herczog (copyright; used with permission)

 The Federation of SolSys habitats in the post-swarm period brought with it a new environment for the development of autotopias to flourish.
 Having survived malware plagues, Neumann swarms and rogue AI the early Federation brought with it hardened software and blue swarm defence systems (it was because of this that Adaptive Nanosystems became the largest and most influential megacorp of the era, surpassing even the fabled Interplanetary Age GeneTEK in percentage of total domestic output).
 Despite the bountiful environment in which the early Federation provided development of the first true autotopias was slow and controversial.
 Whilst some societies claimed full-automation invariably it was revealed they were operating slave economies having bred sophont AI with strong obedience routines.
 These societies were challenged politically in the First Federation which attempted to enforce Sentient Rights across its members and sometimes violently by abolitionist movements and the occasional slave revolt where possible.

-To achieve a true autotopia, researchers deemed it necessary to create a controlling AI system that was not sophont, so that it could perform its functions without forming its own independent goals as well as avoiding any situation resembling slavery of sophont beings.
+The Coupling Problem To achieve a true autotopia, researchers deemed it necessary to create a controlling AI system that was not sophont, so that it could perform its functions without forming its own independent goals as well as avoiding any situation resembling slavery of sophont beings.

 At the time there was not sufficient understanding of intelligence to design software with the desired level of competence which did not have (at least) modosophont level sophonce.
 Software existed that was capable of outperforming modosophonts at many specialised tasks, and packages of these expert systems could perform highly complex general tasks with modosophont-friendly interfaces that were often uncannily realistic.
 But none of these had yet attained the full range of modosophont capability and flexiblity; at some point a sophont would be required to take control and perform labour of some kind, often as a supervisor/troubleshooter for automated systems, or to do other work which unconscious software could not yet perform as well as a sophont being.